Embracely/YOLOv8-Apple/README.md

 # YOLOv8-Apple

 ## Introduction
 YOLOv8-Apple is an improved YOLOv8 model designed to effectively detect small-scale apples and handle severe occlusions.
+A backbone network was constructed by replacing traditional stride convolutions and pooling layers with SPD-Conv to minimize the loss of fine-grained information, using SEAM to enhance feature representations of unoccluded regions and compensate for occluded ones at the neck, and integrating a lightweight CBAM attention mechanism to strengthen the representation capability of small targets.
+The results of comprehensive experiments on the MinneApple dataset demonstrate that the mAP of YOLOv8-Apple increases by 3.8%, and MAE and RMSE of counting tasks decrease by 11.8% and 28.8%, respectively.

 ## Frame Structure
 <img src="structure.png" alt="Apple Detection Example" title="YOLOv8-Apple Structure" width="800">